NotJustAnna/Lin/README.md

 - When
 - Lambdas
 - Property delegation
-- Visibility Modifiers (public, private, internal)
+- Modifiers are not validated
 - The interpreter

 ## Stuff that is different